29 July 2009

 A BRIEF HISTORY OF MISSION PATCHES

 The story goes that NASA, which had allowed its astronauts to name their earlier Mercury capsules, began to balk at the same practice being applied to the new Gemini vehicle.
-Gus Grissom and John Young certainly contributed to this new rule when they named their Gemini 3 capsule the "Molly Brown."
-The implication of which was that it was unsinkable, as the real Molly Brown had been coined following the Titanic disaster.
+Gus Grissom and John Young certainly contributed to this new concern when they named their Gemini 3 capsule the "Molly Brown."
+The implication was that it was unsinkable, as the real Molly Brown had been coined following the Titanic disaster.
 The joke lay in the fact that Grissom's previous flight, the Mercury 4 capsule he had named "Liberty Bell 7," had sank after splashdown with Grissom only narrowly escaping.
 NASA officials thought the Molly Brown joke highlighted a sore spot in their spaceflight record and immediately banned the naming of capsules.

-Original Gemini 5 patch
+Gemini 5 mission patch

 THE OFFICIAL STS-127 MISSION PATCH

 Before getting to my little story of whipping up a couple designs for space shuttle mission STS-127's mission patch, just let me cover the official design in brief.
 It's a beautiful patch and absolutely wonderful in its simplicity.
 I will continue to regale this simplicity in design when, as you shall see, it became a problem that I never quite managed to overcome myself.

 The official STS-127 mission patch

 The mission patch for STS-127 is a nice oval shape that NASA describes as: "Bathed in sunlight, the blue Earth is represented without boundaries to remind us that we all share this world.
 In the center, the golden flight path of the space shuttle turns into the three distinctive rays of the astronaut symbol culminating in the star-like emblem characteristic of the Japanese Space Agency, yet soaring further into space as it paves the way for future voyages and discoveries for all humankind."